97 pages • 3 hours read

 Plot Summary

-Fearful of endangering the lives in the Shire, Frodo takes the Ring and leaves his home with his trustworthy friends—his gardener Samwise Gamgee, Pippin Took, and Merry Brandybuck.
-They travel through the sinister Old Forest and haunted Barrow-downs to seek counsel in Rivendell.
-Stopping in the town of Bree, the hobbits join forces with a mysterious man named Strider, an avowed friend of Gandalf who pledges his life to save the hobbits.
-Pursued by the Ringwraiths on horses, the hobbits and Strider combat their pursuers on a hilltop, and the Witch-king (the Ringwraith leader) wounds Frodo with his blade.
-The poison splinter from the Ringwraith’s sword nearly turns Frodo into a wraith himself, but he reaches Rivendell in time, and the Elf Lord Elrond heals him.
+Fearful of endangering lives in the Shire, Frodo takes the Ring and leaves his home with his trustworthy friends—his gardener Samwise Gamgee, Pippin Took, and Merry Brandybuck.
+They travel through the sinister Old Forest and haunted Barrow-downs to seek counsel in Rivendell, a settlement of Elves.
+On their way, the hobbits stop in the town of Bree, where they join forces with a mysterious man named Strider, an avowed friend of Gandalf who pledges his life to save the hobbits.
+Pursuing them are the Ringwraiths, one of whom manages to wound Frodo with his blade before Frodo, his friends, and Strider escape.
+A poison splinter from the Ringwraith’s sword nearly turns Frodo into a wraith himself, but he reaches Rivendell in time, and the Elf Lord Elrond heals him.

 In Rivendell, Frodo reunites with Bilbo and Gandalf, and at the Council of Elrond, representatives from the major peoples of Middle-earth gather to determine their course of action.
 Gandalf surmises that their only solution is to destroy the Ring in the volcanic Cracks of Doom in Mordor where it was forged.
-When Boromir, a valiant yet proud defender of the kingdom of Gondor, proposes to use the Ring against the Enemy, Elrond and Gandalf tell him that the Ring’s power of corruption is too strong; no one can wield it without succumbing to evil.
+Also present at the meeting is Boromir, a valiant yet proud defender of the kingdom of Gondor, where Isildur once ruled.
+He proposes to use the Ring against Sauron, but Elrond and Gandalf tell him that the Ring’s power of corruption is too strong; no one can wield it without succumbing to evil.
 Saruman the White, the leader of the Order of Wizards, has himself become corrupt and can no longer be trusted.

-On the first leg of their journey, a blizzard thwarts their attempt to reach the mountain pass.
-Reluctantly, they detour through the Mines of Moria, the ancient, now abandoned homeland of the Dwarves, and come under attack by Orcs, goblinlike creatures.
+On the first leg of their journey, a blizzard thwarts their attempt to reach a mountain pass.
+Reluctantly, they detour through the Mines of Moria, the ancient, now abandoned homeland of the Dwarves, and come under attack by goblinlike creatures called Orcs.
 More frightening is the demonic Balrog, a winged and fiery creature awoken from the depths of the mines.
 Gandalf holds off the beast for his friends to escape but plummets down a chasm with the Balrog to his death.

-The fellowship teeters without Gandalf’s leadership.
-Gimli and Legolas retain the prejudices against each other’s kind, and Boromir continues to scoff at the lessons offered from those older and wiser.
-Upon reaching the Elven city of Lórien, Frodo and Sam meet the Lady Galadriel, the powerful Elf who wears one of the Elven Rings of Power.
+The fellowship travels to the Elven city of Lórien, where Frodo and Sam meet the Lady Galadriel, a powerful Elf who wears one of the Elven Rings of Power.
 She invites them to look in the Mirror of Galadriel, which shows portentous images that may or may not come true.
-Sam envisions the destruction of the Shire while Frodo sees a figure like Gandalf but dressed in white, black sails in the Sea, and the Eye of Sauron.
+Sam envisions the destruction of the Shire while Frodo sees black sails, a figure like Gandalf dressed in white, and the Eye of Sauron.
 Despite the fearful images in the mirror, Sam and Frodo resolve to continue their journey.
 Frodo offers the One Ring to Galadriel, and though tempted to wield its power for good, she resists taking it.

 By J. R. R. Tolkien